sugarlabs/turtleblocksjs/README.md

+# Server
-# Running a local server on Ubuntu Guide
+## Running a local server on Ubuntu Guide

 [Clone the server](https://github.com/tchx84/turtleblocksjs-server)  and [change the api key](https://github.com/tchx84/turtleblocksjs-server/blob/master/settings.py#L26) to your TurtleJS key.